unraid/docs/docs/unraid-os/faq/installation.md

 ## I'm unable to get the USB Flash Creator to install Unraid to my flash device.
 What do I do?

-In the event the flash creator doesn't see or can't install Unraid to the device, it could be for one of many reasons.
-The simplest solution would be to try an alternate device, but if that is not an option for you, you can try installing Unraid using the legacy [manual method documented here](./manual-install-method).
+In the event this tool doesn't work for you, a [manual installation method](/unraid-os/getting-started/manual-install-method.md) is also available.

 ## I can't seem to connect to the WebGUI using `http://tower` or `http://tower.local`.
 What do I do?